fsmali/jamming/README.md

   - **UI/UX Design**: Designing a user-friendly interface that matches Spotify's aesthetics while ensuring intuitive interactions.

 - **Future Features**:
-  - **Playlist Editing**: Adding functionality for users to edit existing playlists directly within the application.
   - **Song Previews**: Integrating audio previews for songs so users can listen before adding them to their playlist.
-  - **Mobile Responsiveness**: Enhancing the application's responsiveness to ensure a seamless experience on mobile devices.
   - **Advanced Search Filters**: Implementing filters to allow users to search by genre, album, or release date for a more refined search experience.
+  - **Song Previews**: Integrating audio previews for songs so users can listen before adding them to their playlist.

 By crafting a detailed project description, you not only showcase the functionality and thought process behind your application but also provide potential contributors or employers with a clear understanding of your project's scope and future direction.